feathersjs/feathers/docs/guides/migrating.md

 ## Status

-The final v5 release is expected in the first quarter of 2022.
+The final v5 release is expected in the second half of 2022.
 Aside from the breaking changes and new features documented here.
 For more information

 - Follow [the v5 milestone](https://github.com/feathersjs/feathers/milestone/11) - open issues are in development, closed issues are already published as a prerelease
 - See the current [v5 Changelog](https://github.com/feathersjs/feathers/blob/dove/CHANGELOG.md)